bhattrajat/multi-step-form/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: I would like to create the same with react-hook-form instead of the custom hook and see how libraries like react-hook-form helps in state management.**
+**I would like to create the same with react-hook-form instead of the custom hook and see how libraries like react-hook-form helps in state management.
+Also update the tailwind config to add custom colors mentioned in the style guide**

 ### Useful resources